Take guides to the best things to do in Donegal with a pinch of salt (yep, including this one).

 Doon Fort is arguably the most unique fort in Ireland.
 That’s saying a lot, considering the hefty competition from the likes of Dún Aonghasa on Inis Mór

-You’ll find the fort finely plonked on an island in the centre of Loughadoon, not far from the little coastal villages of Narin and Portnoo and the buzzy village of Ardara.
+You’ll find it finely plonked on an island in the centre of Loughadoon, not far from the little coastal villages of Narin and Portnoo and the buzzy village of Ardara.

 It’s thought that the fort was once the residence of the O’Boyle Chieftains.
 Read more about the history of the fort and how to get to it in our guide to Doon Fort.